Anisotropic Total Variation Regularized L^1-Approximation and Denoising/Deblurring of 2D Bar Codes: and 2D barcodes

 \section{$F_1$ and 2D barcodes}

 We define some further notation to make the idea of a 2D bar code precise.
-By a 2D bar code we mean a bounded set $S\subset \R^2$ such that $\partial S$ is the union of a finite number of non-intersecting polygons, each a union of horizontal and vertical line segments.
+By a 2D bar code we mean a bounded set $S\subset \R^2$ such that $\partial S$ is the union of a finite number of non-self-intersecting polygonal boundaries, each a finite union of horizontal and vertical line segments.
 For $s\in \R$, define the horizontal and vertical lines

 For given $s\in \R$ let $\omega_h^1(s)$ be the width of the shortest connected component of $l_h(s) \cap S$ and $\omega_h^2(s)$ the width of the shortest connected component of $l_h(s)\cap S^c$.
-Analogously define $\omega_v^{1,2}$ for the connected components of $l_v(s)\cap S$ and $l_v(s)\cap S^c$.
+Analogously define $\omega_v^{1,2}(s)$ for the connected components of $l_v(s)\cap S$ and $l_v(s)\cap S^c$.
 We define the $X$-dimension of $S$ to be

 In words: The $X$-dimension is the shortest horizontal and vertical length scale of both the black squares and the white background.
 We denote the set of 2D bar codes by $\mathcal{S}$ and the set of 2D bar codes with prescribed $X$-dimension larger than or equal to $\omega$ by $\mathcal{S}_\omega$.
+Note that we do not require the horizontal and vertical length scales of the black squares or the white background to be integer multiples of the $X$-dimension.
 We identify the 2D bar codes with their characteristic functions ($\chi_S$ is the characteristic function of the set $S$):

 By $\partial_*S$ we denote the {\em reduced boundary} of a set $S$, i.e. all points in $\partial S$ for which there is a well defined normal vector (see \cite[Definition 3.54]{AmbrosioFuscoPallara00}).
 For example, if $S$ is a square its reduced boundary consists of all boundary points except the corners.